Frogvall/dnd5e-misc/Warcraft/Races/CoA-Trolls.md

 #### Berserk

 At 7th level, you learn to channel your pain to drive you into a furious battle rage.
-If you've used *Rage of the Dire Troll* this turn, or have taken damage since your last turn ended, the first attack you make on your turn has advantage.
+If you've used your Rage of the Dire Troll feature this turn, or have taken damage since your last turn ended, the first attack you make on your turn has advantage.
 At 18th level, you always get advantage on your first attack in each of your turns, regardless if you've taken damage or not.

 #### Superior Regeneration